Toggle menu

 A

-• Where the previous tenancies have been successful and there are no reasons to deem it unsatisfactory
+• previous tenancies have been successful and there are no reasons to deem them unsatisfactory

 B

-• Where the tenant has previously lived with family and there is no previous housing history available
+• applicant has previously lived with family and there is no previous housing history available

 C

-• Short-term rent arrears due to unforeseen circumstances (temporary situation that has or is being addressed)
+• short-term rent arrears due to unforeseen circumstances (temporary situation that has been or is being addressed)

 D